ib-ruby/ib-ruby/spec/README.md

     $ rspec -rgw [spec/specific_spec.rb]
     $ rspec -rtws [spec/specific_spec.rb]

+Some of the specs may randomly fail from time to time when you are running the spec suit against your IB paper account.
+This happens because these specs depend on live connection to IB, which is inherently non-deterministic.
+Anything happening along the way - network delay, problems with IB data farms, even high CPU load on your machine - may delay the expected responce, so that the spec times out or does not find expected data.
+It is suggested that you run the failing specs several times, and start debugging them only if they are failing regularly.
+Otherwise, you may just waste time chasing an artifact of unreliable IB connection, rather than some real problem with the specs.

 # WRITING YOUR OWN INTEGRATION SPECS

 You can easily create your own integration specs.
 Pattern for writing specs is like this: